entelect/ConfigurationAssist/README.md

     }
 }
 ```
+Notice that two of the properties aren't strings, ConfigurationAssist will automatically convert primitive types for you.
 That's it, the class is configured, now all we need to do is query it out.
 There is an Interface for this for if you want to use injection.
 In the example below though, I will just strongly reference a new instance of it.

 To retrieve your configuration settings:
 ```C#